Indo-Mesopotamia relations: Methodology

+Analysis

+The genetic analysis suggests that a continuity existed between Trans-Himalaya and Mesopotamia regions in ancient time, and that the studied individuals represent genetic associations with the Indian subcontinent.
+It is likely that this genetic connection was broken as a result of population movements during more recent times.

+The fact that the studied individuals comprised both males and a female, each living in a different period and representing different haplotypes, suggests that the nature of their presence in Mesopotamia was long-lasting rather than incidental.
+The close ancestors of the specimens could fall within the population founding Terqa, a historical site that was probably constructed during the early Bronze Age, at a time only slightly preceding the dating of the skeletons.

+The studied individuals could also have been the descendants of much earlier migration waves who brought these genes from the Indian subcontinent.
+It cannot be excluded that among them were people involved in the founding of the Mesopotamian civilizations.
+For instance, it is commonly accepted that the founders of Sumerian civilization may have come from outside the region, but their exact origin is still a matter of debate.
+The migrants could have entered Mesopotamia earlier than 4,500 years ago, during the lifetime of the oldest studied individual.
+Alternatively, the studied individuals may have belonged to groups of itinerant merchants moving along a trade route passing near or through the region.

 Scripts and languages

-Similarities between Proto-Elamite (circa 3000 BCE) and especially Linear Elamite (2300-2000 BCE) scripts with the Indus script have been noted, although it has not been possible to decipher any of them.
-Proto-Elamite only starts to be readable from around 2300 BCE, when Elamite adopted the cuneiform system.
+Similarities between Proto-Elamite (circa 3000 BCE) and especially Linear Elamite (2300–2000 BCE) scripts with the Indus script have been noted, although it has not been possible to decipher any of them.
+Elamite only starts to be readable from around 2300 BCE, when Elamite adopted the cuneiform system.
 These Elamite scripts are said to be "technically similar" to the Indus script.
 On comparing the Linear Elamite to the Indus script, a number of similar symbols have also been found.

 The Meluhhan language was not readily understandable at the Akkadian court, since interpretators of the Meluhhan language are known to have resided in Mesopotamia, particularly through an Akkadian seal with the inscription "Shu-ilishu, interpreter of the Meluhhan language".